 - Platforms: Web, mobile app (iOS, Android)

-The SoFi Checking and Savings Account sounds like your run-of-the-mill bank account, but it’s more: It’s also a high-yield savings account that earns 10 times the national average percentage yield (APY) and more than the average high-yield account.
-Better still, it boosts your ability to save right off the bat by rewarding you with $300 upon sign-up.
+The SoFi Checking & Savings Account sounds like your run-of-the-mill bank account, but it’s more: It’s also a high-yield savings account that earns far more than the national average percentage yield (APY)2 and more than the average high-yield account.
+Better still, it boosts your ability to save right off the bat by rewarding you with either $50 or $300 upon sign-up.1

-- Round-ups on debit card purchases, which are deposited into your savings “Vault”
+- Round-ups on debit card purchases, which are deposited into your savings.

 The higher cash bonus requires you to hit an admittedly high threshold, but the $50 is still a reasonable bonus for a much more manageable threshold.

-- Round up debit card purchases, and the excess is automatically sent to your savings Vault.
+- Round up debit card purchases, and the excess is automatically sent to your savings.

 - Round-ups